Kehra: Demographics

 Historically, several settlements have lied on the land of the current town.
-The oldest known settlement, Kehra village, is and was located on the northern border of the current town.
+The oldest known settlement, the village of Kehra, is and was located on the northern border of the current town.
 The village's population has mostly stayed between 130 and 200 since the 13th century.
 In 1565, two settlements were located south of the village, on the land of the current town.
 The northern one was called Jaunack and was located where the pulp mill is currently located.
 The southern one was called Karrock and was located where the manor is currently located.
-Both settlements were 2 oxgangs in size, while Kehra village was 13 oxgangs in size.
+Both settlements were 2 oxgangs in size, while the village of Kehra was 13 oxgangs in size.

-It is known that Kehra village was practically uninhabited after the Polish-Swedish war in 1615, while Jaunack and Karrock remained practically untouched.
+It is known that the village of Kehra was practically uninhabited after the Polish-Swedish war in 1615, while Jaunack and Karrock remained seemingly untouched.
 The village recovered from the demographic crisis by the second half of the 17th century.
-Kehra manor was built next to the Karrock mill sometime between 1624-1637.
-By 1660s, the manor owned all the nearby lands, including Kehra village, Jaunack and Karrock.
-The manor's lands were ravaged by the bubonic plague in 1710 and 1711, only 14 out of the previous 146 inhabitants survived.
+Kehra Manor was built next to the Karrock mill sometime between 1624 and 1637.
+By 1660s, the manor owned all the nearby lands, including the village of Kehra, Jaunack and Karrock.
+The peasants of Kehra Manor lost almost all their belongings after a Russian raid in 1704, as part of the Great Northern War, which in general brought down the birthrate in the Harju-Jaani parish for a year.
+In 1710, the last year of the war in the area, there is a record cannibalism in Kehra, due to lack of food.
+The manor's lands were ravaged by the bubonic plague from fall 1710 to fall 1711.
+Out of the total 146 inhabitants, 102 perished due to the plague while the rest likely fled the area, resulting in a population of only 14 individuals.
 The population recovered to pre-plague levels in approximately 40 years.
-By 1856, Kehra village had transformed from a clustered settlement to a linear settlement.
+By 1856, the village of Kehra had transformed from a clustered settlement to a linear settlement.